devleaks/storyrevealerjs/README.md

 pages: [ {{page}}+ ]
 ```

 The story’s cover page is a regular, additional page.
+It is optional.
+Its HTML section element receives an additional `cover` class if you wish to style cover pages differently.

 ### Page